Beer Hall Boycott

-The Beer Hall Boycott of South Africa was a women-led national campaign of boycotting municipal beerhalls.
-According to the Native Beer Act of 1908 it was illegal for women to brew traditional beer.
-Police raided homes and destroyed home brewed liquor so that men would use municipal beerhalls.
+The Beer Hall Boycott of South Africa was a nationwide, women-led campaign of boycotting and demonstrating against municipal beer halls stretching from roughly the 1920s to the 1960s.
+The Native Beer Act of 1908 had made it illegal for South African women to brew traditional beer.
+Police raided homes and destroyed home-brewed liquor so that men would use municipal beerhalls.
 In response, women attacked the beerhalls and destroyed equipment and buildings.

 Alcohol legislation

+The Native Beer Act of 1908 made it illegal for South African women to brew traditional beer.

 Legislation restricted African natives from consuming European-produced alcohol.
 Educated African men were issued permits, which allowed them to consume European wine, spirits and malt beer.
 The average uneducated person would consume sorghum beer made by African women.
 South Africa lost its preferential trade status in the Commonwealth when it became a republic in 1961.
 This put the export trade of wine and beer under threat and soon there was an increasing demand for the lifting of the prohibition.

-Before 1928 African women played an important role in beer brewing for government structures and beer halls.
-The sorghum beer sales in municipalities was an industry worth R3 million in 1961.
+Before 1928 African women played an important role in beer-brewing for government structures and beer halls.
+The sale of sorghum beer in municipalities was an industry worth R3 million in 1961.
 The Liquor Amendment Act of 1962 lifted authority on Africans as liquor consumers.
 Africans were prohibited from entering the liquor market, however, they could purchase liquor from 'non-European' entrances of white bottle stores.
 By the 1950s, police were no longer able to control the sales of 'European' liquor in urban areas.
 The South African police stated that the lifting of the prohibition would normalise the drinking habits of African people.

 Beer Hall Boycott

-The boycott of the beer-halls was an indication of the growing discontent of people against many oppressive measures before democracy in South Africa.
+The boycott of the beer halls was an indication of the growing discontent of people against many oppressive measures before democracy in South Africa.

 Beer Hall Riots started in 1929 nationwide.
 These boycotts and riots were in response to the Native Beer Act of 1908 which resulted in many African women in urban and rural areas losing a source of income.
 Tradition beer brewers were resistant towards municipal beer halls as they gave authority to councils to sell African beer and the African brewer would no longer be able to make an income.
-The Natal branch of the Industrial and Commercial Workers Union (ICU) promoted for the closure of municipal Beer Halls.
-Between 1950 and 1951 alone, municipal profits from beer sales exceeded £175 000 and by 1952, profits of over £200 000 were made.
+The Natal branch of the Industrial and Commercial Workers Union (ICU) campaigned for the closure of municipal beer halls.
+Between 1950 and 1951, annual municipal profits from beer sales exceeded £175,000; by 1952, those profits exceeded £200,000.

 During the 1976 Soweto riots, student mobs attacked beer halls.
-Almost every beer hall in Soweto was affected during the Soweto uprising.
+Almost every beer hall in Soweto was affected.
 The police killed several Diepkloof rioters as they fled from a beer hall during demonstrations.
-The beer halls which were destroyed during 1976 were never rebuilt.
+The beer halls destroyed in 1976 were never rebuilt.